faridanuar/blog/README.md

 Of course we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
 You can certainly take this many steps further.
 Here are some quick ideas that you might play with.

-2. Update the "Edit Post" page in the admin section to allow for changing the author of a post.
 3. Add an RSS feed that lists all posts in chronological order.
 4. Record/Track and display the "views_count" for each post.
 5. Allow registered users to "follow" certain authors.
 When they publish a new post, an email should be delivered to all followers.